 Content marketing is one of the most effective ways to drive awareness, generate leads, and build trust with your target audience.
-In addition to targeting the right audience and creating engaging content, you need to invest in a content marketing plan to see results.
+In addition to targeting the right audience and creating engaging content, you must invest in a content marketing plan to see results.

-However, many businesses don’t know where to start when it comes to content marketing.
+However, many businesses don’t know where to start regarding content marketing.
 This guide will teach you the importance of a content marketing plan, its components, and best practices.
 Get a full-proof roadmap to creating a content marketing plan for your business.

 Many businesses struggle to define content marketing, making it difficult to determine which strategies are right for them.
 Some companies use the term “digital marketing” synonymously with “content marketing.”
 But the two terms are quite different.